Green affordable housing: Evaluation of Green Affordable Housing policies and incentives

 As Green Affordable Housing still is a rather marginal phenomenon the outcomes of policy programs and specific interventions remain to be examined and confirmed.
 However, a number of studies are underway to examine the effects on health, energy savings and project costs.
 Other research initiatives seek to develop Green Affordable Housing while continuously evaluating the efforts.
 Some early learning point to the importance of training, outreach and resource coordination for the success of a green affordable housing program.
+For example, the government of Canada give out grants to retrofit existing homes as part of the Canada Greener Homes Initiative.

+Challenges of Green Affordable Housing

+As green affordable housing is a tangable solution for better housing for humans and the environment, it comes with its challenges.

+Environmental Impact of Building Construction and Operation

+One significant aspect to consider in the context of green affordable housing is the environmental impact of building construction, operation, maintenance, and demolition.
+According to estimates by the UN Environment Programme, greenhouse gas emissions from the construction, operation, maintenance, and demolition of buildings and structures accounted for 37 percent of total energy and process-related CO2 emissions in 2021.
+Additionally, this sector contributes significantly to non-degradable waste.
+However, more and more construction companies diverge to a more sustainable and resilient construction when building new buildings or adapting existing buildings.
+Adapting existing buildings to make them greener or 'green retrofit' is also a more sustainable initiatives to minimize waste and cost of construction.